neondatabase-labs/ably-livesync-neon/README.md

 - [Neon](https://neon.tech) – A serverless database platform that provides instant scalability and high performance for your applications, allowing you to focus on building without worrying about infrastructure.

+#### Real-time Sync

+- [Ably](https://ably.com) – A real-time messaging platform that enables you to build interactive applications with instant data synchronization and high performance.

 #### Deployment

 - [Vercel](https://vercel.com/) – Easily preview & deploy changes with git.